Subscribe

 The fee comes from feeForPrice at platformFeeBps, rounded up

-to a whole credit and capped at the charge.
-The first period, every renewal, and spend all
+to a whole credit and capped at the charge — the same call spend and every renewal make, so

 The handler grants the buyer the SKU in the same transaction, through the end of the period just billed.
 A rolled-back charge rolls back the grant too.